-Here is a list of some of the finest pubs in Australia – some with stunning harbour views and others that have come in their own right from movies that have been filmed in them and others with a lot of tradition and history.
+Here is a list of some of the top Australian pubs listed by travel bloggers – some with stunning harbour views and others that have come in their own right from movies that have been filmed in them and others with a lot of tradition and history.
 You can even have a drink with a kangaroo.
 Which one will you visit next?

 Glenmore Hotel The Rocks Sydney by Jane Dempster-Smith of Staycation Australia

-One of the best pubs in Sydney is the The Glenmore Hotel in the Rocks which has one of the best views over Sydney Harbour and the CBD from its roof top bar.
-Our top travel tip is to book well in advance to secure the best seat in the house – the corner table of the roof top bar.
+One of the best pubs in Sydney is The Glenmore Hotel in The Rocks which has one of the best views over Sydney Harbour and the CBD from its rooftop bar.
+Our top travel tip is to book well in advance to secure the best seat in the house – the corner table of the rooftop bar.
 The Glenmore Hotel was built in 1921 and is a Sydney icon.
 Spread over 3 levels the hotel gives you a feel of an old English Pub on the first two levels.

 Address: 96 Cumberland Street The Rocks Sydney